yodrew/darkroomretreat/manuscript/introduction.md

         - moving: sensation / physical / instinctive / gut / reptilian
         - feeling: perception / emotional / intuitive / heart / mammalian
         - thinking: conception / mental / intellectual / brain / rational
-    - parts
+    - parts (used as both adjectives and nouns)
-		- unconscious: autonomic processes which cannot be made conscious (short of intense yogic practices), like regulating cell division or blood oxygen levels
+		- unconscious: coordinates processes fundamental to existence like metabolism, cell division, and blood oxygen levels.
+It cannot become conscious or directly controlled except, to an insignificant degree, through intense yogic practices, techniques like hypnosis or biofeedback, or psychoactive substances.
+Synonyms: autonomic, involuntary
-		- subconscious: acquired automatized knowledge, which can be made conscious, like cognizing words or walking
+		- subconscious: acquired automatized knowledge, which can be made conscious, like walking, emotional associations, cognizing words, and dreaming
-		- conscious: ordinary waking awareness, as when reading this book or running an errand
+		- conscious: ordinary waking awareness, as when reading this book or running an errand.
+Primarily used to direct attention.
+Synonyms: will or volition
     - scales
 		- cells
 		- organs